alexl4123/expand-and-cluster/README.md

 ### Welcome

-This framework allows to experiment on parameter identification of neural networks.
-It is the codebase of the following work:
+This framework - Expand-and-Cluster (EC) - allows to experiment on parameter identification of neural networks.

-* [_Expand-and-Cluster: Parameter Recovery of Neural Networks._](https://arxiv.org/abs/2304.12794) Flavio Martinelli, Berfin Şimşek, Wulfram Gerstner and Johanni Brea.
-ArXiv 2023.

-Created by [Flavio Martinelli](https://scholar.google.com/citations?user=DabSKBgAAAAJ&hl=it) working in the [Laboratory of Computational Neuroscience, EPFL](https://www.epfl.ch/labs/lcn).

-The skeleton of the codebase is heavily inspired and adapted from [OpenLTH: A Framework for Lottery Tickets and Beyond](https://github.com/facebookresearch/open_lth), developed by [Jonathan Frankle](http://www.jfrankle.com).

 ### Citation

-If you use this library in a research paper, please cite this repository.
+Please cite this repository and the following papers if you use this repository for your work:

+- Flavio Martinelli, Berfin Şimşek, Wulfram Gerstner, and Johanni Brea.
+2024.
+Expand-and-cluster: parameter recovery of neural networks.
+In Proceedings of the 41st International Conference on Machine Learning (ICML'24), Vol. 235.
+JMLR.org, Article 1419, 34895–34919.
+- Alexander Beiser, Flavio Martinelli, Wulfram Gerstner, and Johanni Brea.
+2025.
+Data Augmentation Techniques to Reverse-Engineer Neural Network Weights from Input-Output Queries.
+In Proceedings of the III edition of the Workshop on Unifying Representations in Neural Models (UniReps 2025).

+### Team

+EC was created by [Flavio Martinelli](https://scholar.google.com/citations?user=DabSKBgAAAAJ&hl=it) working in the [Laboratory of Computational Neuroscience, EPFL](https://www.epfl.ch/labs/lcn) and later extended by [Alexander Beiser](https://scholar.google.com/citations?hl=en&user=YifdmZ4AAAAJ&view_op=list_works&gmla=AH8HC4ybD4aemowyjG--vnwCxY-5hf9TjkpYrN5bJc_uAZraZuLPiTSXkOS6WUDDhdorLGa1rULT3x8hdKqlahfK9asyN6rDs4-ZKV9D4n7YCdjh83Wtp8ZHcoo2hP06a-Eeuv9iMOwYUxzlVaMvoY67JsUZpkyY9mdxU_tEuVIj1sk&sciund=13887827614378907953).

 ### License